-Fresh eruptions from Hawaii volcano
+Massive quake follows Hawaii eruptions

-Kilauea: Fresh eruptions from Hawaii volcano
+Kilauea: Earthquakes follow eruptions from Hawaii volcano

+A number of strong earthquakes have hit Hawaii's Big Island, a day after the eruption of the Kilauea volcano.

+One 6.9 magnitude quake, south-east of the volcano, was the most powerful to hit the US state since 1975.

+It briefly cut power and sent people fleeing from buildings but there was no tsunami warning.

-Fresh eruptions sending fountains of lava 30m (100ft) out of the ground have taken place on Hawaii's Big Island, destroying several homes.
+Meanwhile, several fresh eruptions spewed fountains of lava 30m (100ft), destroying several homes and leaving fissures on three streets.

-The Civil Defense Agency said there were fissures on three streets and told any remaining residents to evacuate.
+The Civil Defense Agency told any remaining residents to evacuate.

 It said there were deadly levels of dangerous sulphur dioxide gas in the air and emergency crews would not be able to help anyone affected.